 Licorice root, also called “sweet root,” is a centuries-old food and medicinal herb.
-Both Eastern and Western medicine utilize licorice as a treatment for conditions ranging from anxiety to the common cold to diseases of the liver.
-And while you might enjoy the taste of licorice in black bits or strips, candy sold in the United States contains only anise oil, which has a licorice-like flavor but is derived from the Pimpinella Anisum plant.
+Both Eastern and Western medicine utilize licorice root as a treatment for conditions ranging from anxiety to the common cold to liver diseases.
+And while you might enjoy the taste of licorice in black bits or strips, candy sold in the United States contains only anise oil, which has a licorice-like flavor but is derived from the Pimpinella Anisum plant; it contains no licorice root.

 Licorice Root for Anxiety